726-project/when_to_interrupt/README.md

 ![Data distribution](/img/data_dist.png "The distribution of dataset")

 ### Vanilla neural network
+* `python vanilla_neural_net.py`
+* It will initialize a basic deeply connected neural network
+* It will train and validate the model
+* It will plot the accuracy/loss of training and validation dataset at the end

 ### LSTM
+* `python model.py`
+* It will initialize a model with two layer of LSTM and a output layer
+* It will train and validate the model
+* It will plot the accuracy/loss of training and validation dataset at the end

 ### Multi-input LSTM
+* `python multi_LSTM.py`
+* It will initialize a combined LSTM model that takes hat orientation and OpenPose coordinates as separate input
+* It will train and validate the model
+* It will plot the accuracy/loss of training and validation dataset at the end

 ### Bidirectional LSTM
 * `python bidirectional.py` will show the result plot
 * which_lstms(frame_sequences,labels) will show you which lstm is better